-With these important exclusions, why do people use EBITDA at all?
+With the exclusion of capex and working capital requirements, why do people use EBITDA at all?

 EBITDA is useful because sometimes you just want to get a basic look at a company’s core business.
-You don’t care how they fund the company (capital structure), tax rates, and individual management decisions that influence working capital levels and capital expenditures.
+You don’t care how they fund the company (capital structure), what their tax rates are, or how individual management decisions influence working capital levels and capital expenditures.

 So despite the complaints about EBITDA, there is logic behind using it as part of one’s analysis.

-You would never take an Oil & Gas production company (high capital expenditure requirements), an advertising firm (very low capex requirements), an internet app developer (probably a lot more R&D than investing in big equipment), and compare them all in terms of EBITDA.
+You would never take an oil and gas production company (high capital expenditure requirements), an advertising firm (very low capex requirements), an internet app developer (probably a lot more R&D than investing in big equipment), and compare them all in terms of EBITDA.

 After reading this, you probably want an answer to this question: “Should I use EBITDA to measure the value of my company?”

-The question potentially is linked to a false premise, so the answer is “yes” with the proviso that you should never rely on a single metric to value something.
-Understanding EBITDA’s uses and limits helps avoid ideas of value that are confusing and/or confused.
+The question is potentially linked to a false premise, so the answer is “Yes,” with the proviso that you should never rely on a single metric to value something.
+Understanding EBITDA’s uses and limits helps to avoid ideas of value that are confusing and/or confused.

-EBITDA in most cases is just the start of an analysis.
-It allows a quick smell test enabling a snap shot of “GO or NO GO” before further investigation.
+In most cases, EBITDA is just the start of an analysis, providing you with a snapshot of “GO or NO GO” before further investigation.
 Buying or running a company with a high EBITDA in and of itself should not be anyone’s endgame.